LucHermitte/lh-tags/README.md

 #### Indexed filetype: `lh#tags#add_indexed_ft()`

 This option helps managing the filetypes whose files will be indexed.
-Other files are ignored.
+Files of other types are ignored.

 Internally, this updates the project option `p:tags_options.indexed_ft` -- prefer this function when using